 He laughed.
 "Would it have mattered?
 You still had to take it off."
 "There has to be an easier way to get that off."

 "Nope.
 Not really."
 Galad handed her a linen tunic and a pair of trousers with some old worn boots.
 "It's the best I could find."
 He glanced at the ragged fragments of her slippers.
+Alys followed his gaze.
 Most of the seed pearls had fallen off long ago.

 "They'll protect your feet better than your wedding slippers."

-Alys swallowed and glanced at Galad's cast-off tunic and her ruined gown and slippers.
+Alys swallowed and ran her fingers over Galad's cast-off tunic and her ruined gown and slippers.
 Today was supposed to be a day of joy and celebration.
-Tears burned in her eyes.
+Tears burned her eyes.

 Galad gathered her into his arms and kissed her.
 "I'm sorry," he whispered.
-"When I think of what today might have meant..." he trailed off.
+"When I think of what today might have meant..."